karttur/arduino/_posts/2019/2019-12-20-module-batteri.markdown

   - charge control
 image: avg-trmm-3b43v7-precip_3B43_trmm_2001-2016_A
 date: '2019-12-12 11:27'
-modified: '2020-01-12 T18:17:25.000Z'
+modified: '2020-06-23 T18:17:25.000Z'
 comments: true
 share: true
 ---

 ### Introduction

 It seems that stand alone Arduino project must eventually run from a 3.3 volt system solution.
 To be powered it needs a charge regulator and a battery.
-And to run 5v components it would also need a stepup device that boosts from 3.7v to 5v.
+And to run 5v components it would also need a stepup device that boosts from 3.7v to 5v if yu really can trust the device, otherwise between 7 and 12 volts.

 The battery should be charged using a standard usb-solution.
 For me the battery capacity is less important, my device will not consume much.
 The battery should be a Lithium Polymer (LiPo).

 ### Youtobe introduction

 A good, but also outdated, introduction is the youtube video by LessonStudio on [HOW TO: Use Lithium 3.7v batteries in small Arduino projects.](https://www.youtube.com/watch?v=nh9lEM5L28k).
 The video is outdated regarding the TP4056 module - the later versions can be used for power supply, as explained further down in this post.
 The part called 18650 in the video is now the new TP4056.

+The video is also not explaining how to actually power your arduino project.
+If you have very well regulated 5volt supply you can directly put the power from the regulator to the 5V port on the arduino.
+But if yuour power supply (battery) is not regulated, but vary, you should instead put the power to the Vin port on the Arduino, and then (7)9-12 volts is required, as explained on [stackexchange](https://arduino.stackexchange.com/questions/4458/what-are-the-5v-and-vin-pins-for).

 ### Battery control board